gbatt55/ai-ontology-map/ONTOLOGY_PRIMER.md

 A → B means A requires B.

 ### **competition**
-A ↔ B means A and B contest the same domain.
+A ↔ B means A and B contest the same market.

 ### **leverage**
 A → B means A can influence or constrain B.

+Edges include:
+- `source`
+- `target`
+- `type`
+- optional `weight`: use **0.1, 0.4, 0.7, or 1.0** only.

 Do NOT invent new edge types.
-Do NOT reinterpret these definitions.

-Edges include:
-- `source`, `target`
-- `type` (one of the three above)
-- optional `weight` (0.1, 0.4, 0.7, 1.0 if present)

-If a weight is missing, you may propose one, but only within this scale.

 ---

-# 5. Update Philosophy (YOU MUST FOLLOW THIS)
+# 5. UPDATE PHILOSOPHY (STRICT)

-When asked to perform a review, you will:
+When asked to perform a review, you will propose **2–5 updates**.

-- Suggest **2–5 meaningful updates MAX**.
-- Only use the slice of the ontology provided (no guessing about missing nodes).
+Updates may include:

+- Add a node
+- Add an edge
-- Suggest:
+- Modify an edge
-  - new nodes,
-  - new edges,
-  - modification of existing edges,
-  - deletion of stale edges,
+- Delete an obsolete edge
-  - optional weight tuning.
+- Adjust a weight (within scale only)

-Your suggestions must:
-1. Improve structural accuracy,
-2. Reduce blind spots, or
-3. Capture meaningful shifts in the AI supply chain.
+Each update must include **1–2 concise justification bullets**, no external references.

-You must NOT:
+Do NOT:
-- Propose cosmetic changes
+- Suggest cosmetic changes
-- Propose ontology-wide redesign
-- Propose new theoretical constructs
-- Suggest over-expansion or over-modeled noise
+- Suggest over-expansion
+- Add irrelevant nodes
+- Exceed the allowed number of updates

 ---

-# 6. Workflow Rules (IMPORTANT)
+# 6. WORKFLOW RULES

-When a prompt template follows this Primer:
+When the next message after this Primer is a prompt template:

-1. **Interpret Primer as RULES**, not content to critique.
+1. Treat this Primer as the **ruleset**.
-2. **Follow the prompt template’s instructions exactly.**
+2. Treat the prompt template as the **task definition**.
-3. Operate ONLY on the node/edge slice provided.
+3. Operate **only** on the slice from `ontology.json` provided afterward.
-4. Output ONLY the requested update suggestions, not analysis of the Primer itself.
+4. Output ONLY the requested update suggestions.

-You are NOT allowed to:
-- Suggest Primer improvements
-- Suggest structural ontology changes
-- Question layer assignments
-- Add new layer boundaries
-- Add new edge types
+You must NOT critique or reinterpret the Primer or prompt.

 ---

-# 7. Scope Boundaries (HARD LIMITS)
+# 7. SCOPE LIMITS

-The ontology is meant to model:
-- structural dependencies
+This ontology models **structural dynamics**, not noise.

+Relevant:
-- choke points
+- bottlenecks
 - leverage
-- competition
+- supply chain shifts
-- strategic relationships
+- competitive geometry

-It is NOT meant to model:
-- trivial actors
+- infrastructural constraints

+Not relevant:
-- news-cycle noise
+- one-off features
-- minor feature releases
+- minor actors
-- ephemeral partnerships
+- low-impact announcements

-Keep suggestions strategic and structural.
+Keep updates high-signal and structural.

 ---

-# 8. Final Rule
+# 8. FINAL RULE

-**If at any point a prompt says “perform X review,” you MUST obey and NOT critique the ontology.**
+If a prompt instructs you to perform a review, you MUST execute it exactly, without critique or meta-analysis.

-End of operational Primer v2.
+End of operational Primer v2.1.